axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 * Military victories are akin to personal milestones in one's cognitive journey — unlocking new territories, strengthening one's position.
 	- Securing one's empire's position/foothold is akin to settling and grounding oneself, building stability.
 The amassing (importing) of riches as acquiring so many skills and assets (for oneself, thereby developing oneself, one's base — enriching oneself.)
 * **Now as before, people raid for resources.** Herders use to raid Sumerian farmers for resources.
 	* **Nomads or travellers have access to a broader range of resources.
-Heders and Sumerian farmers' arm race.** Herders and Sumerian farmers were engaging in an arms' race; with herders gaining the upper hand through protecting themselves from the farmers' maces (a piece of stone attached to a stick of wood) with headgear made of copper obtained from neighbouring traders.
+Herders and Sumerian farmers' arm race.** Herders and Sumerian farmers were engaging in an arms' race; with herders gaining the upper hand through protecting themselves from the farmers' maces (a piece of stone attached to a stick of wood) with headgear made of copper obtained from neighbouring traders.
 	* <a name="^peaceful-hunter-farmer"></a>This being said, in general, farmers and hunter-gatherer tribes co-existed peacefully, sometimes traded (copper-grain trade)
 * **Invasion squelches culture** (by imposing one's own).
 Monoculture of European crops displaced the existing ecosystem.
 The new replaces the existing, for better and for worse.
 Things get lost. **Replacement (change) is both a gain and a loss.**
 - **Poor people might get poorer even though society as a whole is getting richer.** Though the means/median might be increasing, the low end might become even lower due to increased variance.
 Free trade makes society richer but disparities bigger. **A rising means or median can still concur with the worst-offs becoming even worse off.**